TallJasonPDX/AiMastermind/DEPLOYMENT.md

 # Deployment Guide

-This guide covers how to deploy the application in various environments.
+This guide covers how to deploy the application in various replit environments.

 ## IMPORTANT: Starting Both Servers